 Best Restaurants by Area

-Malaga City
+Málaga City

 Marbella

-The finest restaurant in Marbella, a tiny, intimate space delivering extraordinary creative cuisine.
-Book months in advance.
+The finest restaurant on the Costa del Sol, a tiny, intimate space in the old town delivering extraordinary creative cuisine.
+Chef Marcos Granda’s tasting menu (around €180) is a culinary journey through Andalusian ingredients.
+Book 2–3 months in advance.

 Nerja

 The most famous espeto restaurant on the eastern coast, legendary sardines and beach atmosphere at Burriana.
+Ayo himself has been cooking espetos for over 40 years.
+The giant paella (served free on Wednesdays in summer) feeds hundreds.
+No reservations, arrive early.

 Excellent traditional Malagueño cooking in a beautiful courtyard setting in the Nerja old town.
+The ajoblanco and grilled fish are outstanding.
+Moderate prices, lovely atmosphere.
+Book for dinner in summer.

 The Chiringuito Experience